-This page draws mostly from R.G.Gammage's History of the Chartist Movement, 1837-1854 to name those arrested after the third petition was rejected in 1848.
+This page draws mostly from R.G.Gammage’s History of the Chartist Movement, 1837-1854 to name Chartists arrested after the third petition was rejected in 1848.

-April 10 1848 was the nemesis of Chartism as a mass political movement.
-In the run-up to the rally on Kennington Common and planned march on Parliament to present the third petition, Feargus O'Connor had done nothing to temper his rhetoric about the consequences of a further rejection – or to gainsay the increasingly violent threats of his supporters.
+Many have looked back on April 10 1848 as the nemesis of Chartism as a mass political movement.
+In the run-up to the rally on Kennington Common and planned march on Parliament to present the third petition, Feargus O’Connor had done nothing to temper his rhetoric about the consequences of a further rejection – or to gainsay the increasingly violent threats of his supporters.
 Fatally, however, he had done nothing to prepare or equip the Chartists to carry through those threats.

 By contrast, the government had fortified Westminster and the City of London with detachments from the army and navy – and, more significantly, had mobilised the middle classes in defence of the establishment.
 Thousands of men now came under arms as volunteer special constables, ready to beat back the threat posed by the Chartists.

-As yet, however, few within Chartism realised the scale of their defeat.
+As yet, however, few within Chartism realised the scale of their defeat, and in truth the government had much to do to turn its propaganda victory into something more.
 The mood among the Chartists and their allies, the Irish Confederates, was angry, and in many parts of the country, some began to prepare for insurrection.
 Thousands turned out for public meetings.
 At Halifax, men brandished pikes.
 At Bradford, they marched through he streets and paraded in military order.
 At Wilsden, 3,000 men drilled openly, marching “in military array, preceded by black banners, surmounted by pike heads”, as the Chartist activist R.G.Gammage later wrote.

 The authorities cracked down hard.
 Before the end of the year, habeas corpus had been suspended in Ireland and summary arrests were taking place throughout the country.
+A new “treason felony” law was introduced, enabling juries to convict without the threat that those found guilty would be hanged – something which had often in the past meant juries were reluctant to reach a verdict.
 Trials, convictions and harsh sentences followed.
 Chartism would never again be a mass movement, nor would it pose a threat to the government.
 But there was life in it yet.

 The names set out below are mostly extracted from R.G.Gammage’s History of the Chartist Movement, 1837-1854, first published in 1854.
 Some attempt has been made to link names to the place of the alleged crimes or trials; however, Gammage is not always clear in his account, and in some cases names are spelled in different ways while appearing to relate to the same individual.